rrovetto/mereocausality/README.md

 >"Although being a preliminary proposition, the usea us appealing and should attrack the audience of formal ontology.
 The author deserves a slot to prove his point"
 (I assume the typos in the sentence are intended to be: "the idea is appealing")

+## Relevant Works by Author
+- "Mereocausality & Causal Mereology: Towards a new concept", Paper accepted at [Ontobras seminar](https://github.com/rrovetto/rrovetto/blob/9f69e17f2c6caae29cedcbd72a3e91176ffbb6d8/affiliations-and-work/papers/mereocausality/PROOF_MereocausalityAcceptance_Ontobras2023_1.PNG) and ([accepted July 2023 as a Poster](https://github.com/rrovetto/rrovetto/blob/9f69e17f2c6caae29cedcbd72a3e91176ffbb6d8/affiliations-and-work/papers/mereocausality/PROOF_OntoBras2023-Acceptance_Mereocausality.PNG)) but unable to attend in person so it was removed from program.
+- "Mereocausality: A new concept for ontology", poster submission accepted (but not presented) to OntoCommons 2nd Global Workshop, May 2023.
+-
+- Unpublished paper(s) (Sample titles: "Mereocausality and Causal Mereology") submitted to, but rejected from, workshops and journals since at least 2021: Analysis, Inquiry (2021), Synthese, Philosophical Studies, Review of Metaphysics, Journal of Philosophy, Canadian Journal of Philosophy, European Journal of Philosophy, FOIS 2021 - International Conference on Formal Ontology in Information Systems, ER-2022 - International Conference on Coneptual Modeling, EKAW - International Conference on Knowledge Engineering and Knowledge Management, 7th FOUST workshop at FOIS 2023, CARLA Workshop 2023 ("Mereocausality and Causal Mereology: Toward a new concept and study"), ... .

 ## Copyright
 ©2014-2023, Robert J. Rovetto.
 All rights reserved.